riscv-admin/composable-custom-extensions/wbs.md

   Add interfaces to hwprobe, prctl, and sysfs to provide discovery of composable custom extensions and related parameters and control of extension enablement.

+  If necessary add additional interfaces or syscalls to support a multiple CX instance model.

 spec-abi User space ABI
 spec-abi-cx Composable custom extension aware calling convention [4w, 6w, 8w]